CBAM and Indian Steel: What the Carbon Levy Actually Costs and How to Respond

 The strategic choices are clearer than the implementation is easy.
 Producers in downstream flat steel — cold rolled coil, coated products, value-added grades — face the most acute EU market access risk because these products have no viable price-equivalent alternative market outside Europe.
 For them, investment in emissions measurement, verification, and decarbonisation technology is not discretionary.
 Producers in commodity long products and semi-finished steel have more flexibility to redirect volumes toward Southeast Asia, the Middle East, and Africa, where CBAM does not apply — but they should be aware that the UK is introducing its own CBAM from 2027 covering the same sectors, and that other major economies may follow the EU’s architecture.

 The companies that navigate this decade most effectively will be those that treat CBAM not just as a cost to be managed but as a signal about where the market is going — and position their production route, their energy procurement, and their carbon accounting infrastructure accordingly.
-The CBAM factor rises from 97.5% in 2026 to 100% in 2034.
+The free allocation to EU producers reduces from 97.5% in 2026 to zero in 2034, meaning the CBAM obligation on imports rises correspondingly from 2.5% to 100%.
 Every year of delay in reducing emission intensity is a year of rising carbon costs at the EU border.
 But every year of early progress in reducing emission intensity is a year of competitive advantage in a market where that advantage is increasingly priced.

 For the full regulatory context of how India’s carbon markets, energy efficiency obligations, and green hydrogen policy interact with the steel sector, see the Steel sector page and the Industrial Decarbonisation Policy Map.
 For India’s domestic carbon market framework, see the Carbon Markets regulatory repository.